markNZed/processism-react-three/storyboard.md

 ### 10.2.2.
 Animation
 The video begins by showing a central entity with multiple lines branching out, each representing different perspectives.
 These perspectives, while varied, are all within the same paradigm and do not contradict each other.
 As the scene progresses, the image splits into two separate sections, each representing a different paradigm.
 The perspectives within each section are coherent internally but contradictory when compared across paradigms.
 The final visual shows these paradigms side by side, with a line illustrating the tension between them.
 ### 10.2.3.
 Narration
-In our exploration of processism, we've seen how perspectives shape our understanding of systems.
+In our exploration of process philosophy, we've seen how perspectives shape our understanding of systems.
 Now, let's delve into the concept of paradigms—overarching frameworks that guide how we interpret the world.

 Within a single paradigm, multiple perspectives coexist harmoniously.
 These perspectives may focus on different aspects but share common underlying assumptions and methods.
 For example, within a scientific paradigm, various theories might explore different phenomena but rely on similar principles and methodologies.